beechwoodswimclubky/beechwoodswimclub/src/pages/membership.md

 Lastly the club is hiring employees for this upcoming summer.
 Interviews will be held in the Anne Room of the Erlanger Public Library on March 11th and March 19th from 1:00 PM - 2:30 PM.
 This information is included in the flyer attached [here](https://mcusercontent.com/d2234782ae340940dd72dad5c/images/63b915e9-abe9-b245-9183-0de45990d5bf.jpg).
 We would love to have our local kids join us this summer.

 Mark your calendars for Opening Day, Saturday, May 27th.
 We cannot wait to see you; sunnier days are ahead.

-Welcome to the 2021 Beechwood Swim Club season!
-Beechwood Swim Club is a non-profit corporation operated by a group of elected volunteers.
-Our main goal is to maintain a safe, family-oriented recreational facility that will continue to foster memories, friendships, and legacies for future generations.
-The 2021 Beechwood Swim Club Board of Directors are:

 Sincerely,